robinboncoeur/mygitblender/README.md

 I tend to run Blender from a Terminal window in Linux (Blenderites know this as the console), so I check there for error messages.
 In Windows, you can toggle the System Console under: (Menu) Window > Toggle System Console.
 Mac users, please refer to this page:
 __http://blender.stackexchange.com/questions/6173/where-does-console-output-go__

 Update 07-Nov-2016: version 0.4.3.
-Messages successfully sent to the Info panel in the Linnux version.
+Messages successfully sent to the Info panel in the Linux version.
 Need more extensive testing, however, on the Mac and in Windows.

 Update 28-Oct-2016: version 0.4.2.
 Checks path statement in path_list.csv that the path is correct for the folder holding the image files.
 Checks for the existence of the image_list.csv file.
 Checks that all entries in image_list.csv are correct (as in: correspond to a file in that folder).